pickordian/zymo-landing-page/README.md

     cd zymo-landing-page
     ```
 3. **Open the `index.html` file in your browser**
     You can double click on the index.html file, or
     You can open it using the following command:
     ```sh
     open index.html
     ```
-**Features
+##Features
-Comming soon / italic
+_Comming soon..._
-**Demo
+##Demo
  Click [here](pickordian.github.io/zymo-landing-page) to see the website demo